UrbanInstitute/urbanschemes/README.md

 ### Grouped Bar/Column Plot
 The following bar charts visualize January and July average temperature by US region using the `citytemp` dataset included with a Stata installation.

 **Example 1**: This example displays temperature values along the y-axis, although the y-axis line itself is removed.
-The y-axis title is placed along the top of the chart.
-Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
+The y-axis title is placed along the top of the chart and the grid lines pattern is dotted.
 The legend is placed above the plot area.
 ```
 sysuse citytemp, clear